Shivamshiv/docker-compose-nginx-postgres-alpine/README.md

 After setting up the environment run file using commad, "docker-compose.yml up".
 This will also show the runtime logs of the container.

 To run the file without showing logs use command, "docker-compose.yml up -d" in detatch mode.

+In just one go this will install nginx web server.

+You can check it by hitting http://host-ip:8082

+Further development and integration is in process.